anewton1998/rdap_guide/src/protocol/common_data_structures.md

 The status array contains a list of strings, each with a value that must come from the [IANA RDAP JSON Values Registry](https://www.iana.org/assignments/rdap-json-values/rdap-json-values.xhtml).

+[RFC8056](https://datatracker.ietf.org/doc/html/rfc8056) defines the mapping of RDAP status values from EPP status values.
+This is useful when attempting to properly determine the status of a domain name under TLDs that use EPP (all of the gTLDs and many of the ccTLDs).
+It should be noted that an active domain registration in a TLD using EPP may have a status of "active" but may also have a status of with one of the following status values without "active" (that is, these values also mean "active"):

+* pending create
+* pending delete
+* pending renew
+* pending transfer
+* pending update
+* client delete prohibited
+* client renew prohibited
+* client update prohibited
+* client transfer prohibited
+* server delete prohibited
+* server renew prohibited
+* server update prohibited
+* server transfer prohibited

 ```json
 "status" : [ "active", "locked" ]
 ```